and some new words

-I highly recommend you take a few minutes now to understand some important new distinctions and some essential new words.
-However, if you want to come back to these later, you can skip this section and go onto Clarity about your life purpose ➩
+I highly recommend you take a few minutes now to understand important new distinctions and essential new words.
+However, if you want to come back to these later, you can skip this section and go onto a table of distinctions, principles, and techniques.

 Distinctions and toxic words

 Most mischief, both within ourselves and in communication with others, would be removed if we were clear about the distinctions of the words that we use.
 I use the phrase “toxic words” to designate those words that are often used in a toxic way (that is, they create problems for ourselves or others because of their lack of clarity).
 If we knew when we were thinking or speaking unclearly, it would not be much of a problem.
 However, much of the time, when we are being unclear, we think we are clear.

 “Right” as a toxic word

 Example of a word often used toxically: consider the word “right,” as in “making the right choice.”
-I often hear people say, “I want to make sure I am making the right choice.”
+I often hear people say, “I want to ensure I am making the right choice.”
 When I ask, “By what measure, by what criteria, would you know whether or not you had made the ‘right choice’?”, most often my client cannot answer...even though, when they originally spoke, they assumed they knew (and that I knew) what they meant by the words “making the right choice.”
 Nothing was further from the truth.

-Either get clear about the words we use or, as a minimum, get clear about their lack of clarity
+Either get clear about the words you use or, as a minimum, get clear about their lack of clarity